dicarlo2/ScalaEquals/README.md

 macros that if used incorrectly will not produce implementations that obey the contract.
 Use at your own risk.

- - Use "-Xmacro-settings:scala-equals-no-warn" to silence warnings from macros.
+ - Use `-Xmacro-settings:scala-equals-no-warn` to silence warnings from macros.

 ## Example Macro Expansion